docker-library/docs/bonita/content.md

 ### `DB_ADMIN_USER`, `DB_ADMIN_PASS`

-These variables are optional, used in conjunction to create users and databases through the administrator account used on the database instance.
+These variables are optional, and used in conjunction to create users and databases through the administrator account used on the database instance.

-`DB_ADMIN_USER` if no value is provided, it's automatically set to `root` with MySQL or `postgres` with PostgreSQL.
+`DB_ADMIN_USER` if no value is provided, this is automatically set to `root` with MySQL or `postgres` with PostgreSQL.

-`DB_ADMIN_PASS` if no value is provided, it's automatically set using the value from the container linked : `MYSQL_ENV_MYSQL_ROOT_PASSWORD` or `POSTGRES_ENV_POSTGRES_PASSWORD`.
+`DB_ADMIN_PASS` if no value is provided, this is automatically set using the value from the linked container: `MYSQL_ENV_MYSQL_ROOT_PASSWORD` or `POSTGRES_ENV_POSTGRES_PASSWORD`.

 # How to extend this image

 If you would like to do additional initialization, you can add a `*.sh` script under `/opt/custom-init.d`.
-The `startup.sh` file will source any `*.sh` script found in that directory to do further initialization before starting the service.
+The `startup.sh` file will source any `*.sh` script found in this directory to do further initialization before starting the service.

 For example, you can increase the log level :